veri-tty/flake/README.md

 - [ ] cleanup and restructuring

-also please note that the repo is weird, has quite a few (at least partially unneccisary) abstractions and probably wont make sense to you if you havent gotten as many knocks on the head as i have

-huge shoutout to NotaShelf for the help and ryan4yin, minikN and nmasur for inspiration via their repos.
+also please note that the repo is weird, has quite a few (at least partially unneccisary) abstractions and probably wont make sense to you if you havent gotten as many knocks on the head as i have huge shoutout to [NotaShelf](https://github.com/NotAShelf) for the help and [ryan4yin](https://github.com/ryan4yin), [minikN](https://github.com/minikN) and [nmasur](https://github.com/nmasur) for inspiration via their repos, aaaand of course all the geniuses who contribute to the nix ecosystem

 <3